top of page

 What is it?

-An oval is a closed, curved shape that looks like a stretched circle or an egg.
-It is symmetrical, meaning if you fold it in half, both sides will match, but it doesn't have a constant radius like a perfect circle.
+An oval is a closed curved shape that looks like a stretched circle or an egg.
+It is symmetrical on both sides but unlike a circle, its diameter is not the same in all directions.

 Simple Example